AlphaGit/alphas-manifesto-blog/_posts/2017-11-11-worklogger.md

 The problem with this is that it is a pretty repetitive task, and not only that, each customer will have requirements of their own, like using their own system for time tracking, to separate the work in tickets, to receive a summary by email, etc.

-I created <a href="https://github.com/AlphaGit/worklogger">Worklogger</a> to be a swiss-army-knife solution to these variables.
+I created [Worklogger](https://github.com/AlphaGit/worklogger) to be a swiss-army-knife solution to these variables.

 <!--more-->